A. J. P. Taylor: Opinions

 Throughout his life, Taylor took public stands on the great issues of his time.
 In the early 1930s, he was in a left-wing pacifist group called the Manchester Peace Council, for which he frequently spoke in public.
 Until 1936, Taylor was an opponent of British rearmament as he felt that a re-armed Britain would ally itself with Germany against the Soviet Union.
-However, after 1936, he resigned from the Manchester Peace Council, urged British rearmament in the face of what Taylor considered to be the Nazi menace, and advocated an Anglo-Soviet alliance to contain Germany.
-After 1936, he also fervently criticised appeasement, a stance that he would disavow in 1961.
+However, after 1936, he resigned from the Manchester Peace Council, urged British rearmament in the face of what he considered to be the Nazi menace and advocated an Anglo-Soviet alliance to contain Germany.
+After 1936, he also fervently criticised appeasement, a stance that he disavowed in 1961.

 In 1938, he denounced the Munich Agreement at several rallies and may have written several leaders in the Manchester Guardian criticising it; later, he would compare the smaller number of Czechoslovak dead with the number of Polish dead.
 In October 1938, Taylor attracted particular controversy by a speech he gave at a dinner held every October to commemorate a protest by a group of Oxford dons against James II in 1688, an event that was an important prelude to the Glorious Revolution.
 He denounced the Munich Agreement and those who supported it, warning the assembled dons that if action were not taken immediately to resist Nazi Germany, then they might all soon be living under the rule of a much greater tyrant than James II.
 Taylor's speech was highly contentious, in part because in October 1938 the Munich Agreement was popular with the public even if subsequently it was to be reviled along with the policy of appeasement, and also because he used a non-partisan and non-political occasion to make a highly partisan, politically charged attack on government policy.